engeir/presentations/2022/boulder/README.md

 - Explain steps I take when running the model, possibly a quick look at `volcano-cooking`
 - Present results I showed on CHESS AM 22
+- Present results from double-overlap simulation
-- Discuss seasonal variability and ask for a helping hand
+- Discuss seasonal variability and ask for tips